-Meet the founder - being diagnosed.
+Meet the founder

-After the military, I became a firefighter/EMT.
-My EMT class taught me the basics about diabetes, but my learning came through life’s lessons.
-The doctor who diagnosed me with diabetes told me it was better to have lower blood sugar because of the long-term damage high blood sugar causes to the major organs.
-Diabetes is the leading cause of blindness, amputations, heart attacks and strokes.
-This scared me but my thoughts were, life throws curve balls and I’d rather it be me than someone else.
+Kris then decided that his next step would be to become a Firefighter/EMT.
+“The EMT classes that I took taught me the basics about diabetes, but my actual learning came through life’s lessons.
+The doctor who diagnosed me with diabetes told me that it was better to have lower blood sugars because of the long-term damage that high blood sugar cause to the major organs.
+Diabetes is the leading cause of blindness, amputations, heart attacks, and strokes.”

-Glucose Revival is born.
+Thrive Glucose is Born

 At my next endocrinologist appointment she noticed my necklace and asked what I was wearing with an odd look on her face.
 I explained my quick fix, and she said, “What a simple solution to an all too common problem; you need to make this available to everyone.”This was the birth of the Glucose Revival - Thrive Glucose Medical Alert Necklace.